The Key Advantages of Using Floor Springs

 Adaptability_1.jpg

 • There are various models that are suitable for single or double action doors.
 Some single action floor springs are handed so always best to check the handing method or ask your supplier if you are unsure.
-We stock a range of accessory packs that include all of the straps, top pivot, fixing screws and a model specific cover plate for all of our floor springs to ensure that you don’t miss anything when ordering.
+We stock a range of accessory packs that include all of the straps, top pivot, fixing screws, and a model specific cover plate for all of our floor springs to ensure that you don’t miss anything when ordering.

-• Some floor springs are electromagnetic and have a hold-open function which is ideal for use on Fire/Smoke Protection doors that are located in areas of high traffic such as corridors.
+• Some floor springs are electromagnetic and have a hold-open function which is ideal for use on fire/smoke protection doors that are located in areas of high traffic such as corridors.
 Simply link it to the fire alarm using a relay or an interface and it will allow the door to close upon activation of the fire alarm or power failure to ensure compartmentation.

-Never use a mechanical hold-open door closer on a fire door and always check to see whether sufficient intumescent is supplied with your floor spring or other door closer to ensure compliance with Building Regulations.
+Never use a mechanical hold-open door closer on a fire door and always check to see whether sufficient intumescent is supplied with your floor spring or other door closer to ensure compliance with building regulations.
 Some floor springs have a 30 minute fire rating but if you need to be able to achieve a 60 minute rating, it might be that you need to purchase additional intumescent.

-• There is space for longitudinal, lateral and vertical adjustment between the housing and the cement case, which enables simple installation.
+• There is space for longitudinal, lateral, and vertical adjustment between the housing and the cement case, which enables simple installation.

-• One of the main functions of a floor spring is to assist the opening and closing of particularly heavy doors, even in areas of high wind, where this combination could lead to injury to people or the doors themselves.
+• One of the main functions of a floor spring is to assist in the opening and closing of particularly heavy doors, even in areas of high wind, where this combination could lead to injury to people or the doors themselves.

 Budget